 James Bond is not their template here, though.
 Because even as they spy for the Soviet Union, they're just trying to live their lives, too—raise their kids in the best way they know how.
-When Phillip and Elizabeth stay awake with worry, it's more often because of their children, not their super-secret occupations.
+When Philip and Elizabeth stay awake with worry, it's more often because of their children, not their super-secret occupations.
 What mother wouldn't worry about her daughter going through adolescence?
 What father wouldn't fret about how best to deal with his headstrong boy?

 And then, because neither child knows what Mom and Dad really do for a living, they have another worry: What if they're caught?
 What becomes of their kids?
-Phillip in particular seems conflicted over his duties as Soviet agent and his responsibilities as a husband and father.
+Philip in particular seems conflicted over his duties as Soviet agent and his responsibilities as a husband and father.
 Frankly, there are times when he would much rather scrap the whole spy scene and defect.

 "We always conceived of The Americans as a show about a marriage, more than espionage, that shows how, even under the craziest circumstances, the marriage still looks and feels like any other marriage," Joseph Weisberg, the show's creator (and a former CIA employee) told Time.
-"I think Matthew Rhys [as Phillip] is this incredible embodiment of a suburban dad and a tough KGB officer at the same time.
+"I think Matthew Rhys [as Philip] is this incredible embodiment of a suburban dad and a tough KGB officer at the same time.
 Keri Russell [as Elizabeth] can be such a loving mom who can turn, on a dime, into this killer."

 The violence, too, is routinely extreme—more harrowing, perhaps, than perspicuous.
 These are spies, remember, who must do their work in secret.
 Rarely do we see showy spouts of blood.
 But the callous brutality with which they go about their work—well, let's just say that even Dexter might wince.
 Language is often harsh, with characters prone to saying the s-word or abusing Jesus' name.

 There's one more detail to deal with here: the enemy.
-It may seem quaint now, but this being a period piece, it's relevant to remember that in the 1980s many in the Soviet Union wanted to utterly bring down the United States and all it stood for.
-Phillip and Elizabeth Jennings would've been significant tools in their arsenal.
+It may seem quaint now, but this being a period piece, it's relevant to remember that in the 1980s many in the Soviet Union wanted to bring down the United States and all it stood for.
+Philip and Elizabeth Jennings would've been significant tools in their arsenal.

 "One paradigm I have is that the audience sympathizes with Philip and Elizabeth, follows them along as they are on some dangerous and scary mission and wants them to succeed," Weisberg said.
 "And then the audience suddenly gasps, 'Oh my God, I was just rooting for them while they were carrying out this terrible thing that was devastating the U.S. government!'
 There's this moment of shock because they've been rooting against our own interest.
 Then before you know it, Philip and Elizabeth are back at home with their nice kids, and the audience is on their side again.
 Through that experience, there's a breakdown of the barriers between us and them.
 Finding yourself rooting for the enemy is a fundamental part of the experience.
 What is the enemy?
 What does it even mean to be the enemy?"